 Africa Action Hub: Transforming lives in the East and Horn of Africa region through evidence-based advocacy and campaigning for peaceful change

 The American Friends Service Committee (AFSC) is establishing a research and advocacy hub in Eastern Africa, to be located in Addis Ababa, Ethiopia.
-When fully operational in spring 2021, the Hub will be a peacebuilding center with space to convene, train, and mobilize civil society both in-person and virtually on issues relating to shared and sustainable peace, just responses to displacement and migration, and economic justice.
+When fully operational, the Hub will be a peacebuilding center with space to convene, train, and mobilize civil society both in-person and virtually on issues relating to shared and sustainable peace, just responses to displacement and migration, and economic justice.

 In building and sustaining networks of East African civil society and faith-based organizations, academia, and activists in the peacebuilding sphere, we aim to build participants’ capacity to influence policy through evidence-based advocacy.
 We also see the Hub acting as a trusted convener for civil society and other stakeholders to deliberate on sensitive issues as they impact peace in the region.